Ashwin02/Simple-Web-App/README.md

 # SimpleJspApp
-Simple web app using Java Servlet and JSP
-JSTL as a tag library and Apache Tomcat as a development Server
+Simple web app using Java Servlet and JSP, JSTL as a tag library and Apache Tomcat as a development Server